jeferson-sb/portfolio/content/articles/component-driven-design.md

 ```

 In order to make our example more configurable, framework and libraries allows us to customize with props and children elements to be display the content however we want.
-You can think of `children` as a special prop that serves as a _placeholder_ for any set of child elements you would need to add inside your component, similiar to a [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
+You can think of `children` as a special prop that serves as a _placeholder_ for any set of child elements you would need to add inside your component, similar to a [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).

 ```jsx
 function ArticleFigure({ source, alt, children }) {